skramm/cpphtmltags/docs/manual.md

 - With the classical API, your program will stop (unless you try to catch them, but that would be tedious).
 - With the macro-based API, your program will continue, and you will get in stderr a nice information log, with the location of the error in your code.
 For more details, [see here](#macro).

-But anyhow, you might want to check the classical API first.

 ## A - Classical User Interface